Thr0cut/thr0cut.github.io/_posts/2023-12-20-wifi-penetration-testing.md

 In this phase, the aim is to identify and apply characteristics to the wireless devices and wireless networks within the scope.

 All the techniques to perform these briefly are:
-* Enumerate visible and hidden wireless networks in the area
+* Enumerate visible and hidden wireless networks in the area;
-* Enumerate devices in the area, along with those connected to the targeted networks
+* Enumerate devices in the area, along with those connected to the targeted networks;
 * Map the range of the networks, where they are reachable from and whether there are places a malicious individual could operate from to perform an attack, for example, a café.

 ### Attack Phase